neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 ![](images/26-stack.png)

-We're now at the stage where we need to make some choices about how we're deploying Neo4j.
+It's time to make some choices about how we're deploying Neo4j.

 For the stack name, type "neo4j-ee" and move to the next field.
-For "Graph Database Version," enter 4.4.8.
+For "Graph Database Version," enter "4.4.8."
 For "Install Graph Data Science," check that True is selected.
 For "Install Bloom," check that true is selected.

 Graph Database Enterprise does not require a license key.
 Graph Data Science Enterprise does need a license key.
 If you don't specify it, Graph Data Science will start in Community mode.
 That means it will not have some features we're going to use later in the lab.
 Bloom requires a license key and will not start unless you specify one.
 You can use these license keys: